Part 5: Tactical Planning – The Complete Guide To Workforce Optimization

 - Equipment, materials, parts and/or supplies needed by construction crews may have availability limitations or could be disrupted for many reasons, e.g. shipping vessels or expensive excavation machinery may only be available to offshore or onshore construction workers at certain times of the year.
 Weather or other events may impact their availability, so rest-of-year plans need to be adjusted accordingly.

-Below is a sample chart showing a capacity plan 1 month out in terms of level of demand satisfaction.
+Below is a sample chart showing a capacity plan 1 month out in terms of the level of demand satisfaction.
 Most of the time the total allocated workforce capacity (light bars) exceeds demand, which means there is adequate coverage for the first week.
 For the remaining 3 weeks in the month, the dark pink bars at the bottom show that, although there appears to be adequate total coverage, some tasks are actually undercovered because there are not enough workers with the right skills to meet the demand.

 Planning Time Off, Training & Contractor Utilization